 At Alpine Academy, math is hands-on.
 We make sure the children hold the coins and manipulate the scales.
-At this age, the more hands-on, the better!
+At this age, the more action the better!

 Art, Music & Drama

 Through art, music, and drama, Alpine's children express themselves, try on new personalities, and experiment with the world.

 We practice all kinds of life skills from putting a straw in a juice box to tying our shoes.
-We also work on motor skills (pouring, throwing, and pedaling, and so on) so children feel more capable and confident
+We also work on motor skills (pouring, throwing, pedaling, etc) so children feel more capable and confident.

 We spend a lot of time on values such as generosity, compassion, politeness, cooperating and helping each other.
 We love seeing the children use these lessons as they chat during lunch, work together on reading and math challenges, and make friends on the playground.